 Mrs. Webster was a member of the Wesleyan Church, Derby-road, and the services were attended regularly by all the family until they grew up, married, and left the immediate district.

 Mrs. Webster identified herself with politics, giving support to Sir John Simon when he was the Member of Parliament for Walthamstow which then included Woodford.
 She supported the Suffragette Movement and had strong views upon temperance.

 Her great love was for the quiet charm of the Isle of Wight where she spent many summer months nearly every year.

 The funeral will take place at High Beech, on Saturday, following a service at Derby-road Methodist Church, Woodford.

 - From a Newspaper Cutting

-The Wesleyian (Methodist) Church in Derby Road, Woodford where Elizabeth Aburn worshipped was built in 1876-1877 and is still standing but currently seems to be used as a community centre and not a place of worship.
+The Wesleyian (Methodist) Church in Derby Road, Woodford where Elizabeth Aburn worshipped.
+It was built in 1876-1877 and is still standing but currently seems to be used as a community centre.

 One page in the series The Websters of Ashleigh